XPOrganisationen/asteriskXP/README.md

 The easiest way to get started is to clone the project with `git clone` and navigate to the project folder.
 Then do `docker compose up <options>` and start selling tickets!
 Alternatively, you may (docker) pull a prebuilt image from https://github.com/XPOrganisationen/asteriskXP/pkgs/container/asteriskxp, choosing either :latest or a specific hash.
 Then run the container as usual with `docker run <options> asteriskxp:<tag>`.
 To get the latest image, do
 `docker pull ghcr.io/xporganisationen/asteriskxp:latest`

+### Just a test
+Temporary test to see if we have the organisational rights to edit the files.
+This can be removed at any time seen fit.